this image is carefully created with the support of artificial imaging assistance

 Navigating the world of polyamory often opens doors to new experiences and the chance for meaningful self-discovery.
 However, for those who find themselves stepping into the role of a hinge—connecting two or more partners who are not romantically involved with each other—the journey can be particularly complex, especially for those with a tendency to people please.
 While the desire to keep everyone happy can seem harmless, it can lead to significant emotional challenges that impact both the hinge and their relationships.
 In this article, we will explore the unique struggles faced by hinges who are people pleasers, shedding light on the delicate balance they must manage.

-1. Love is not Approval: At the heart of people-pleasing lies a sincere desire to ensure that everyone’s needs are met and that no one feels neglected.
+1. Approval is not Love: At the heart of people-pleasing lies a sincere desire to ensure that everyone’s needs are met and that no one feels neglected.
 It is a set of behaviours that are sometimes rooted in early childhood experiences where love was tied with approval and where emotions like anger or sadness were ignored or shutdown.
 The caregiver may directly or indirectly send a message to the child that they must first accomodate someone else such as a sibling or a parent before they consider themselves.
 A child in this situations learns that in order to somehow have their owns needs met, they need to first adapt or please their caregivers in a way that elicits positive feedback.
 They learn to erase their own boundaries, put on a happy face, and sacrifice their own needs for the sake of others.

 2. The Pressure to Keep Everyone Happy: In the early stages of the polyamorous dynamic where the hinge is growing towards love and desire for two people, they may feel elated that harmony exists and that they have finally found the relationships that are right for them.
 They feel a sense of completeness as they experience the benefits of reciprocated love from all directions.
 As time passes, a slowly escalating sense of anxiety and fear develops as each challenge arises in the relationships for which the hinge must do all of the necessary emotional labour in order to return to peace again.
 For a hinge, this can become an overwhelming burden.
 It often means that they place their own needs on the back burner, focusing instead on the emotional well-being of their partners.
 The constant worry about maintaining equilibrium can lead to stress and anxiety, as the hinge may feel responsible for managing the emotional climate and satisfaction between their partners.
 This pressure can become exhausting, leading to burnout and a tendency to shut-down or flee the relationships.